rafosorio/iks-workshop/_docs/how1/iks-service.md

 ---
-title: Cloning an Application
+title: Using IKS Service
-permalink: /docs/clone-app-lab1/
+permalink: /docs/iks-service/
 ---

 <a name="top"/>